Five Major Ways to Improve Executive Succession

 Organizations often turn quickly to successor candidates who have the same background as the outgoing executive.
 The reasoning - “the background, experience and skill set of the departing executive were fine, let’s recruit someone similar”.
 Understandable on one dimension yet lacking certain foresight about future strategic fit.

-An executive role description does not need to be lengthy, but it does need to be current and well-thought out for several reasons.
+Role specifications do not need to be lengthy, but they do need to be forward looking, very well-thought out and leading-edge attractive.
+This should not be thought of as routine.
 It is often the first communication a potential candidate gets from a recruiter or through a contact.
-Recruiters use these with candidates in the marketplace, and candidate first impressions are pivotal and impactful.
+Candidate first impressions of the role are pivotal and come quickly.

-If the role cannot pass these quick tests, then desirable, ideal candidates will pass.
+If a role cannot pass these quick tests, then desirable, ideal candidates will pass.
 They know other opportunities will arise.
 They are confident.

-Get the role description to where it resonates with your target audience and do not let great candidates immediately say “not interested” without engagement and discussion.
-Think about asking great candidates what would make the role attractive to you, could expanding it in some way make it more interesting to you.
+Shape the role description to where it resonates with the best fit candidates.
+Do not let great candidates immediately say “not interested” without engagement and discussion.
+Ask what would make the role attractive to you, could expanding it in some way make it more interesting to you.
 Their ideas may seal the deal.

 We see this often when top functional leaders like CMOs or CFOs seek broader next roles adding line operations or P+L responsibilities.
 We see it also from business and product leaders wanting to be a No. 2 ultimately when a CEO is a few years away from retirement.

 The role description especially at executive levels is not just a box to check.
-Many times, it is crucially that first communication approach to or as hearsay in the leadership marketplace.
 Make it persuasively interesting to candidates you want attract and get to know.

 Best Practice: Landing your top candidate may only be one role tweak away.
 Learn to work with the best candidates in shaping a role that is highly attractive.